-Artist Visas and Green Cards in the Time of Trump
+Update on Adjudication of Artist Visas and Green Cards

-These were detailed in a recent podcast of “This American Life” called, “Let Me Count the Ways” (Episode 656 at https://www.thisamericanlife.org/656/let-me-count-the-ways).
-The Podcast identified a few choice questions asked by recent RFEs:
+These were detailed in a recent podcast of “This American Life” called, “Let Me Count the Ways” (Episode 656).
+The podcast identified a few choice questions asked by recent RFEs:

 An RFE that questioned whether the Archdiocese of San Antonio, Texas, the 2d largest Archdiocese of the Catholic Church in the United States) is a functioning business.